hamzawaleed0102/hamzawaleed.com/clcumsb2h000008l2hrxk9ogo.md

 *Arbisoft - 2021 - PRESENT*

-* Developed an official app for [Jobcase.com](http://Jobcase.com) using React Native.
-It is a LinkedIn-like platform targeting blue-collar jobs that raised over $80 million in funds, acquired [upwards.net](http://upwards.net), and the combined network is now the third largest online jobs portal.

-* **Spearheaded** the end-to-end implementation of the application to ensure a stable release after every couple of sprints.

-* Led the path to **improving** the performance of the News Feed feature by suggesting well-thought custom solutions.

-* Handled regular **communication** with the client in standup calls.

-* **Helped** the team with standardizing code quality by suggesting refactors and setting coding guidelines.
-I also **reviewed** major pull requests and proposed alternative solutions.
+* Award-winning software dev firm with global reach, serving Microsoft, edX, Kayak, and Indeed

+* Built multiple enterprise-level apps listed in the next section.

+* **Developed** [Ricult](https://www.web.ricult.com/farm-management-tool) app using react-native monorepo, **achieved** 90% code shareability across platforms

+* Built strong **client relationships** through effective communication in standup calls

+* Conducted code audits of multiple apps, boosting performance by identifying inefficiencies and fixing bottlenecks

-* Conducted **technical interviews** for senior and junior positions.
+* Conducted senior and junior technical **interviews**, boosting productivity by 30%

-* **Mentored** around ten recent graduates in close collaboration with another mentor.

-* Used technologies: JavaScript, React Native, React, Node.js, Express.js, Firebase, E2E Testing, Jest, Next.js

----
+* **Mentored** around 10 fresh grads; majority promoted within 6 months

 **Software Engineer**

-*Crewlogix Technologies - 2018 - 2021*
+*Crewlogix Technologies - 2019 - 2021*

-* **Developed** multiple React Native apps for social media, banking, eCommerce, and productivity purposes.
+* Developed and deployed multiple React Native apps for social media, banking, eCommerce, and productivity

-* **Built** new user-facing features using reusable code and future-oriented libraries.
+* **Built** new user-facing features and a whole design-system around it which was later used in multiple apps

-* **Ensured** the technical feasibility of UI/UX designs.
+* **Ensured** the technical feasibility of UI/UX provided by design team

-* **Optimized** the applications for maximum speed and scalability.
+* Improved existing apps performance and scalability through optimization

-* **Collaborated** with the back-end team and other involved stakeholders.
+* Worked closely with back-end team and stakeholders to deliver projects

-* Progressed to **senior software engineer** and managed a team of recent graduates.
+* **Progressed** to senior software engineer and **mentored** a couple of recent graduates

 ## Projects